opea-project/GenAIInfra/microservices-connector/usage_guide.md

 chatqa   http://router-service.chatqa.svc.cluster.local:8080      10/0/10     3m
 ```

-the `READY 10/0/10` means there are 10 resources deployed by the GMC and 10 are ready, the 0 means there are no external services used, all the resources are managed by GMC inside the clusters.`
+the `READY 10/0/10` means there are 10(the 2nd 10) services deployed by the GMC and 10(the 1st 10) are ready, so the 10 of 10 means the pipeline is all set. the 0 in the middle means there are no external services used, all the resources are managed by GMC inside the clusters.`

 you can get the resources via `kubectl` commands